robfatland/nexus/lexicon.md

-# nexus lexicon

 - [published: nexus](https://robfatland.github.io/nexus), and then
 [the editable index.md](https://github.com/robfatland/nexus/blob/gh-pages/index.md)
 - [published: this lexicon](https://robfatland.github.io/nexus/lexicon), and then
 [the editable lexicon.md](https://github.com/robfatland/nexus/blob/gh-pages/lexicon.md)

+# nexus lexicon

+This page provides brief definitions of terms and links to deeper material.

 ## Quo vadis?

+How I would like the lexicon to work. ('Never index your own book.')

-- All headings have corresponding short lexicon entries
+- headings --> short lexicon entries
-    - This is a two-way street: Look for content in this file that ought to be reindexed to elsewhere!
-- Statement of purpose at the top
+    - two-way street: Content here that should get a heading?
+- SoPii everywhere
-- Define *pedagogy from the Book*
+- Approach: *Pedagogy from The Book*
     - Example: { Open Science + Back up + s/w control + community + intercompatibility } > implications
         - GitHub > Environments > Miniconda > IPython > Jupyter
-    - Meta: Documentation sufficiency threshold: Operations = { create, delete, rebuild }
+    - Meta: Documentation MVP: What is sufficient?
+The threshold is basic operations = { create, delete, rebuild }
         - Example: Core `git`, Meso `git`, Pro `git`
 - Overcommunicate: Featured narratives
     - Here is the sidebar narrative of baseline workflow
     - `bash > conda activate > cd ~ > jupyter lab > browser > edit > save > commit`
-        - "Notice we did nothing with data; that is an expansion topic covered elsewhere"
+        - "We did nothing with data; that is an expansion topic covered elsewhere"
-        - "Notice we did not talk about servers and cloud; another expansion topic"
+        - "We did not talk about servers and cloud; another expansion topic"
 - Overcommunication: Lateral comparatives
+    - The original content of this Lexicon (see below) was inspired by config problems
+        - Specifically: I work on a PC so how do I manage a development environment
+            - ...and if changes needed: How do I not lose existing work?
+    - The theme here is disentangling lateral dependencies or redundancies
+    - For example:
-    - I installed Python on my PC (IDLE?) and WSL-2 is Linux with Miniconda installed...
+        - I installed Python on my PC; behold IDLE, Turtle renders.
+How to install `pytorch`?
-        - The former gives me IDLE and a runtime that doesn't balk on Turtles
-        - The latter gives me `jupyter lab` but balks on Turtles
-        - And then VSCode seems to know about one of them... or the other?
-        - Bottom line it feels like I have a lot of friction and/or schism built into my working environment
-            - And incidentally how do I install packages that can be used by IDLE?
+        - Later I enabled WSL-2 and (have?) (installed?)
+Ubuntu, installed Miniconda
+            - I can install `jupyter` and `pytorch` and so on... but no Turtle graphics
+        - Then I went and installed VSCode... does it bring in yet a third Python instance?
+        - Bottom line: Redundancy/friction/schizoid
+            - Which of these?
+            - How to install and manage packages / environments / cloud-cli-s / container-cli-s etc

+## Lexicon content begins here

 ### WSL-2 aka Windows Subsystem for Linux (v2) aka "Weasel"